asjadnaqvi/DiD/docs/reading/04_literature.md

 ## Blogs and notes

-The World Bank's [Development Impact](https://blogs.worldbank.org/impactevaluations) blog has several entries on the developments in DiD:
+The World Bank's [Development Impact](https://blogs.worldbank.org/impactevaluations) blog has several entries on DiD:
 *   24 Jan 2022: [Explaining why we should believe your DiD assumptions](https://blogs.worldbank.org/impactevaluations/explaining-why-we-should-believe-your-did-assumptions)
 *   10 Jan 2022: [A new synthesis and key lessons from the recent difference-in-differences literature](https://blogs.worldbank.org/impactevaluations/new-synthesis-and-key-lessons-recent-difference-differences-literature)
 *   04 Nov 2021: [DiD you see Beta?
 Beta who?
 Part 2](https://blogs.worldbank.org/impactevaluations/did-you-see-beta-beta-who-part-2)